Convoy SL 138/MKS 28: Protagonists

 The Schill patrol group initially comprised eight U-boats, but one of these, U-441 was attacked by Allied aircraft and forced to return.

-The seven boats that remained on station deployed in a patrol line west of Portugal, while aircraft of the Luftwaffe from searched the ocean for any sign of the approaching convoys.
+The seven boats that remained on station deployed in a patrol line west of Portugal, while aircraft of the Luftwaffe searched the ocean for any sign of the approaching convoys.

 On 27 October 1943 a German reconnaissance aircraft sighted SL 138 and MKS 28 and reported their position.

 Action

 SL 138/MKS 28 was sighted three days out from the Strait of Gibraltar by a German BV 222 reconnaissance aircraft, on 27 October 1943, in the ocean to the west of Lisbon, and following this the Schill boats began to gather for an attack.